Next Friday night, the Hundred Year War will be renewed.

 Forget Rangers vs. Islanders, Rangers vs. Devils, or Montreal Canadiens vs. Toronto Maple Leafs.
 Forget Knicks vs. Boston Celtics, Celtics vs. Philadelphia 76ers, or Celtics vs. Los Angeles Lakers.

-This is the one rivalry where the cops are out for more than “just in case.”
-This is the one where breaking up fights is presumed necessary.
+This is the one rivalry where the cops are out for more than "just in case."
+This is the one where the police presume that they will have to break up some fights.

 So I urge a great deal of caution for anyone going up for this series.
 Be mindful of what you do, say and wear, and where you go.
 If you follow these instructions, the worst you should get is a bit of verbal abuse.